 Welcome

-We welcome you as a speaker for OpenSSF Community Day North America 2025 in Denver, CO, on June 26.
+We welcome you as a speaker for OpenSSF Community Day North America 2026 in Minneapolis, Minnesota on May 21.

 This is your official event speaker guide.
-Please bookmark this page for easy reference and click through the tabs on this page to access information.
+Please bookmark this page for easy reference, and click the tabs to access information.

 RegistraTION